Friday the 13th

 Despite our well-developed brains, our complex technologies and centuries of scientific progress, the human race remains a fearful, superstitious people from ancient times to modern day prophecies - and across all cultural divides.

 Friday the 13th superstitions originated in a Norse myth about twelve gods having a feast in Valhalla.
-The mischievous Loki - the Trickster - crashed the party as an uninvited 13th guest and arranged for Hod, the blind god of darkness, to shoot Baldur, the god of joy and gladness, with a mistletoe-tipped arrow.
+The mischievous Loki crashed the party as an uninvited 13th guest and arranged for Hod, the blind god of darkness, to shoot Baldur, the god of joy and gladness, with a mistletoe-tipped arrow.
 Baldur was killed and the Earth was plunged into darkness and mourning as a result.

 Frigg

-'Friday' was named after Frigg (or Frigga),
+'Friday' was named after Frigg (or Frigga), the Norse goddess of

 Later she was confused with the goddess of love, Freya, who in turn became identified with Friday.
 When the Norsemen and Germanic tribes became Christians, Freya was supposed to have been banished to the mountains as a witch.
 Friday came to be called 'witches' Sabbath.
 It was believed that on this day, each week, twelve witches and the Devil met - thirteen evil spirits in all.